ikushaldave/CSS-Grid/writeup.md

 }
 ```

-In above properties we don't see any changes to grid container and item it will seen as normal `html flow`.
-As we seen in `flex` when we change `display` property of parent it will make 'flex items' to flow in horizontal and taking a width of content.
+In above properties I don't see any changes to grid container and item it will seen as normal `html flow`.
+As I seen in `flex` when I change `display` property of parent it will make 'flex items' to flow in horizontal and taking a width of content.

 -   ### `grid-template-columns` &
 -   ### `grid-template-rows`